Friday, August 28, 2020

 1. Select the clip or clips you want to unlock.

-2. Press and hold down the Ctrl + the letter l (L) keys.
+2. Press and hold down the Ctrl key then press the letter L key.